siddharthsingh0617-spec/Quantum-optics-/README.md

-# Quantum-optics-
-# 🧠 Electromagnetically Induced Transparency (EIT) Simulation
+#  Electromagnetically Induced Transparency (EIT) Simulation
 ### Using the Lindblad Master Equation — *QuTiP Implementation*

 This project simulates **Electromagnetically Induced Transparency (EIT)** in a three-level Λ-type atomic system using the **Lindblad master equation** formalism.